Great Plains Research

 In addition to its articles, the journal recognizes outstanding contributions to Plains scholarship and provides multiple ways to engage with its content:

-• Interdisciplinary reach: We connect the arts, humanities, natural sciences, and social sciences to deepen understanding of the Great Plains.
+• Interdisciplinary reach: We connect multiple knowledge systems to deepen understanding of the Great Plains.

 • Regional relevance: We feature scholarship that creates space to learn from the past, confront the issues shaping our region today, and imagine the futures of the Great Plains.

-• Peer review with care and accountability: Submissions receive double-blind peer review that emphasizes fairness, inclusivity, and constructive feedback to strengthen contributions.
+• Peer review with care and accountability: Submissions receive double-anonymous peer review that emphasizes fairness, inclusivity, and constructive feedback to strengthen contributions.

-• Engaged readership: We connect scholars, practitioners, and community partners in efforts to preserve and enrich life across the Great Plains.
+• Engaged readership: We connect scholars, practitioners, and community partners working to preserve and enrich life across the Great Plains.

 • Accessible publishing: Great Plains Research does not charge publication or page fees, ensuring that high-quality scholarship remains accessible to all contributors.